 Despite the fact that only about 0.2% of people have Meniere’s disease, it seems to come up over and over again among famous people.
 Emily Dickinson is arguably still the most famous female American poet down to our day.
 In fact, Ranker.com lists Ms. Dickenson as number 42 on the list of greatest writers of all time.

-Another famous person with Meniere’s disease, Ms. Chenoweth is best known for her recurring role on the TV show Glee as well as being in the original Broadway cast of Wicked as Glinda.
+Another famous person with Meniere’s disease, Ms. Chenoweth is popular for her recurring role on the TV show Glee and for being one of the casts in the original Broadway Wicked as Glinda.
 In fact, she has the distinction of being one of the best-known Broadway stars of the 21st century despite dealing with vertigo and tinnitus.

 She may have played a deaf girl on the hit show Switched at Birth, but hearing difficulties are not all acting for Katie Leclerc.
-She was diagnosed with Meniere’s disease while in her 20s, younger than most people see the onset this condition.
+She learned of her Meniere’s disease while in her 20s, younger than most people see the onset of this condition.
 Maybe the partial hearing loss that accompanies Meniere’s helped her to play the role.
 Either way, she has discussed her strict low-salt diet in interviews.
 This is to reduce the body’s ability to retain water and thereby decrease the amount of fluid in the ear, a contributing factor to the vertigo and other symptoms of Meniere’s.

 Not to be confused with popstar Bryan Adams, Ryan Adams is modern-day singer/songwriter legend.
 However, he had to take 3 years off from the business due to Meniere’s disease.
 Even now, he’s very strict about there being no flash photography at his concerts or during interviews due to the fact that flashing lights can trigger the vertigo and other symptoms he has to deal with.